carlosedp/mill-aliases/Readme.md

 import com.carlosedp.aliases.*
 ```

-The latest version for series 0.x is 0.7.0.
-To use the latest functionalities, please use the 1.0 series which is currently at version 1.0.0.
-There is full functionality parity between version 0.7.0 and 1.0.0.
-New features will be added to the 1.0 series only.
+The latest version of the plugin for Mill 0.x is 0.7.0.
+To use the latest features, please use Mill 1.0 series and the latest plugin version.
+There is functionality parity between version 0.7.0 and 1.0.0 but new features will be added to the plugin 1.0 series only.

 To define your project aliases, create an object extending the `Aliases` trait containing one method per required alias.
 Aliases are global to your project (whether single or multi-module) and are defined at the root level of your build file.

-Aliases can be single string tasks or a sequence of strings containing multiple tasks pointing to your module's tasks and are defined using the `alias` type in your `build.sc` / `build.mill`, eg:
+Aliases can be a series of strings that are Mill or other plugin tasks which are defined using the `alias` type in your `build.sc` / `build.mill`, eg:

 ```scala
 object mymodule extends ScalaModule {